swillinger/knapsack/docs/getting-started.md

 title: Getting Started
 ---

-The following tutorial will get you started with a new project, prompt the use of any requirements to run a new design system, explain what the files of your starting directory are doing for you, as well as take you through the steps of building a new component so you can really hit the ground running. 🏃 Let's get started!
+The following documentation will get you started with a new project, prompt the use of any requirements to run a new design system, explain what the files of your starting directory are doing for you, as well as take you through the steps of building a new component so you can really hit the ground running. 🏃 Let's get started!

 >Note: Knapsack requires Node.js 8 or higher, and PHP 7 - though only for the php cli, and not the ability to serve full php sites (i.e. PHP CGI nor Apache is needed).